Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 ### Architecture: single ns-3 thread or multiple processes?

 Let's take a look at the code of an simple ns-3 simulation in Python.
 It establishes a simple channel between two devices in two distinct nodes.
 Next, `TapBridges` are installed to each device.
 Each `TapBridge` bridges a ns-3 device (`SimpleNetDevice` in that case) and a system TAP device ("tap0" or "tap1" in that case).
-It provides possibility of communication between two TAP interfaces with the simulated channel, just like with the schema above.
+It provides possibility of communication between these two TAP interfaces through the simulated channel, just like with the schema above.

 ```python
 import sys